/ ComfyUI / Comfy Cloud Launch: Browser-Based ComfyUI Goes Live

 These tiers would address business use cases that require guaranteed performance and professional service levels.

-Open Source Synergy: The relationship between Comfy Cloud and the open-source ComfyUI project will continue evolving.
+Open Source combination: The relationship between Comfy Cloud and the open-source ComfyUI project will continue evolving.
 Features developed for the cloud platform may flow back into the open-source codebase, benefiting all users.

 This bidirectional development ensures that neither platform becomes neglected.